-- 1. The licensed premises is a warehouse, where orders will be processed and shipped, council has advised they have no objection to the application. - 2.
-A Police submission was received and considered as summarised at submission analysis below. - 3.
+- 1. The licensed premises will be a home office where sales invoices are processed online.
+A Home Business is covered under the SEPP requirements. - 2.
+No Police or council submission were received relating to any matters with the application. - 3.
 No public submissions were received relating to any matters with the application. - 4.
-I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions contained in the licence document. - 5.
-I am satisfied that the statutory advertising requirements have been met. - Having reviewed all the material, I am satisfied that granting this application for an Online-Packaged Liquor Licence will not be detrimental to the local or broader community.
+I am satisfied that the statutory advertising requirements have been met. - 5.
+Having reviewed all the material, I am satisfied that granting this application for an Online-Packaged Liquor Licence will not be detrimental to the local or broader community. - 6.
+Plan of management.